tsingke/AlphaEvolution/README.md

 gbesthistory=gbesthistory(1:MaxFEs);
 end
 ```
-`Note: This paper has been submitted to Elseviewer Journal "Knowledge-Based Systems".
+`Note: This paper has been submitted to Elseviewer Journal "Information Sciences".
 The source code mentioned in the paper is only for the purpose of article review and cannot be used for any other purposes without the authors' specific prior written permission.`